rcowham/p4benchmark/README.md

 Basic measure in the output is time for parallel syncs of data, and the number of submits/commits per second/minute.
 Easily extended for more involved benchmarking tasks.

 Uses Ansible for working with multiple client machines.
-Recommend you use the mitogen plugin for improved speed.
+Recommend you consider using the mitogen plugin for improved speed.

 ## Benchmark Goals